Vermifilter: Sizing

-In principle, provided the environment is aerobic, the longer the wastewater remains inside the filter, the greater the BOD_{5} and COD removal efficiency will be, but at the expense of hydraulic loading.
-Wastewater requires sufficient contact time with the biofilm to allow for the adsorption, transformation, and reduction of contaminants.
-The hydraulic loading rate is an essential design parameter, consisting of the volume of wastewater that a vermifilter can reasonably treat in a given amount of time.
-For a given system, higher hydraulic loading rates will cause hydraulic retention time to decrease and therefore reduce level of treatment.
-Hydraulic loading rate may depend on parameters such as structure, effluent quality and bulk density of filter packing, along with method of effluent application.
-Common hydraulic retention time values in vermifiltration systems range from 1 to 3 hours.
-Hydraulic loading rates commonly vary between 0.2 m^{3 }m^{−2 }day^{−1}, 3.0 m^{3 }m^{−2 }day^{−1} or 10–20 g L^{−1}.
+In principle, the longer the wastewater remains inside the filter, the greater the BOD_{5} and COD removal, but at the expense of hydraulic loading.
+Wastewater requires sufficient contact time with the biofilm to allow to adsorb, transform, and reduce contaminants.

+The hydraulic loading rate is an essential design parameter, consisting of the volume of wastewater that a vermifilter can reasonably treat per unit time.
+For a given system, higher hydraulic loading rates decreases hydraulic retention time and therefore reduces level of treatment.
+Hydraulic loading rate depends on parameters such as structure, effluent quality and bulk density of filter packing, along with method of application.
+Hydraulic loading rates commonly vary between 0.2-3.0 m^{3 }m^{−2 }day^{−1} or 10–20 g L^{−1}.

+Common hydraulic retention time values range from 1 to 3 hours.
 Organic loading rate is defined as the amount of soluble and particulate organic matter (as BOD_{5}) per unit area per unit time.

-Treatment efficiency is influenced by health, maturity and population abundance of the earthworms.
-Abundance is a fundamental parameter for efficient operation of a vermifiltration system.
-Different values are reported in the literature, usually in grams or number of individuals per volume of filter packing or surface area of filter packing.
+Treatment efficiency is influenced by health, maturity, and earthworm abundance.
+Results are typically reported in grams or number of individuals per volume or surface area of filter packing.
 Common densities vary between 10 g L^{−1} and 40 g L^{−1} of filter packing material.

-An abundance of earthworms improves treatment efficiency, in particular BOD_{5}, TSS and NH_{4}^{+} removal.
+An abundance of earthworms improves treatment efficiency, in particular BOD_{5}, total suspended solids and NH_{4}^{+} removal.
 This is because earthworms release organic matter into the filter media and stimulate nitrogen mineralization.
-Earthworm castings may have substances which contribute to higher BOD_{5} removal.
+Earthworm castings may have substances that contribute to higher BOD_{5} removal.

-Operation and maintenance
+Maintenance

-A vermifilter has low mechanical and manual maintenance requirements, and, where gravity operated, requires no energy input.
-Recirculation, if required for improved effluent quality, would require a pump.
+A vermifilter has few manual maintenance requirements.
+Gravity operated units require no energy input.
+Recirculation, if required for improved effluent quality, requires a pump.

-Occasional topping up of organic materials may be required as these decompose and reduce in volume.
-The volume of worm castings increases only slowly and occasionally vermicompost needs to be removed from the vermifilter.
+Organic materials must be supplemented as materials decompose and reduce in volume.
+Worm casting volume increases and must be removed from the vermifilter.

-Solids accumulate on the surface of the organic filter media (or filter packing).
-The liquid fraction drains through the medium into the sump or equaliser and is either discharged from the reactor or recirculated to the top for further treatment.
-Wastewater is discharged to the surface of the filter material by direct application or by sprinklers, drippers or tricklers.